-Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Planned Work Progress and Products Unified Planning Work 8322 \$127,480 Developed the FFY 2021 UPWP \$116,000 Activities generally remain the same year to year, with staff Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP supporting the MPO in producing its annual (FFY 2023) UPWP.
-A potential point of emphasis in FFY 2023 may be developing an interactive online interface documenting past and current transportation studies in and around the Boston region.
-Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2021 UPWP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Maintained the UPWP Study Recommendations Tracking Database Held internal discussions on potential future changes to the UPWP process and document Transportation Equity 8522 \$174,100 Finalized DI/DB Policy for the LRTP \$139,000 Activities generally remain the same year to year.
-New activities Program Supported the MPO's public participation program in outreach to and engagement with Title VI, EJ, and other nondiscrimination populations will include completing a Triennial Title VI annual or triennial report, pursuing the creation of a transportation equity task force at the MPO, and supporting the LRTP Needs Assessment and Scenario Planning for the LRTP.
-Provided technical support to the LRTP, TIP, and MPO- guided studies Scendrio Fidining for the EKT.
-Finalized proposals for revisions to the equity criteria for TIP project selection Provided public outreach support for revisions to the TIP project selection criteria Began revising metrics analyzed in the LRTP DI/DB analysis Updated the MPO's LAP Explored the creation a new transportation equity task force at the MPO
+Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Unified Planning Work 8322 \$127,480 Developed the FFY 2021 UPWP \$125,000 Activities generally supporting the MP A potential point of an interactive onli transportation stud Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2021 UPWP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Maintained the UPWP Study Recommendations Tracking Database Held internal discussions on potential future changes to the UPWP process and document Transportation Equity 8522 8522 \$174,100 Finalized DI/DB Policy for the LRTP \$125,000 Activities generall will include comp report, pursuing th at the MPO, and Scenario Planning Program Supported the MPO's public participation program in outreach to and engagement with Title VI, EJ, and other nondiscrimination populations Provided technical support to the LRTP, TIP, and MPO- guided studies Finalized proposals for revisions to the equity criteria for TIP project selection Provided public outreach support for revisions to the TIP project selection criteria Began revising metrics analyzed in the LRTP DI/DB analysis Updated the MPO's LAP Explored the creation a new transportation equity task force at the MPO rally remain the same year to year, with staff MPO in producing its annual (FFY 2023) UPWP. nt of emphasis in FFY 2023 may be developing online interface documenting past and current studies in and around the Boston region.